PartiallyFrozen/ComfyUI-Breakout-Window/README.md

 Whether you want a clean canvas without giant preview nodes cluttering your workspace, or you want to dedicate a second physical monitor purely to viewing your generated outputs, this plugin has you covered.

+This extension adds five custom nodes under the **Add Node > Breakout** menu.

+### Viewers
+These nodes receive image data from your workflow and broadcast it to your breakout windows.

+* **`1.
+Floating (Breakout_Window)`**
+  Routes the connected image to the in-app draggable panel.
+Perfect for keeping an eye on generations without cluttering your main ComfyUI canvas.
+* **`2.
+External (Breakout_Window)`**
+  Routes the connected image to the detached pop-out browser window.
+Ideal for multi-monitor setups. *(Note: Requires using a standard web browser like Chrome/Edge, not the ComfyUI Desktop App).*

+### Remote Controls
+These nodes allow you to build a custom control panel inside your breakout windows.
+They feature up/down arrow sorting, allowing you to organize your UI on the fly.

+* **`3.
+Int (Breakout_Control)`**
+  Outputs a whole number (Integer).
+Useful for controlling `seed`, `steps`, `batch_size`, etc. Rendered as a text-editable number box in the breakout window.
+* **`4.
+Float (Breakout_Control)`**
+  Outputs a decimal number (Float).
+Useful for controlling `cfg_scale`, `denoise`, `lora_strength`, etc. Rendered as a text-editable decimal box in the breakout window.
+* **`5.
+String (Breakout_Control)`**
+  Outputs text (String).
+Hook this into a CLIP Text Encode node to control your positive or negative prompts directly from the breakout window.
+Rendered as a multi-line text area.

+💡 **Pro-Tip:** Every control node has a `control_name` input.
+Whatever you type here (e.g., "Positive Prompt" or "CFG Scale") is exactly what will be displayed as the label in your breakout window!

 ## ✨ Features

 * **In-App Floating Panel:** A sleek, draggable overlay that lives inside your ComfyUI window.
 Perfect for keeping an eye on your outputs while scrolling around a massive workflow.